Temple Israel Recognized for Multifaith Housing Initiative

 Update on the refugee family sponsored by Temple Israel – June

-A Syrian refugee family sponsored by Temple Israel is starting to settle in nicely in Ottawa.
+A Syrian refugee family sponsored by Temple Israel is settling in nicely in Ottawa.

 Members of Temple have continued support for the family since their arrival from the civil-war torn country earlier this year.
-Some of that support comes in the form of communication with the family and helping them through a recent visit to CHEO to help one of the youngsters improve her nutrition intake.
 The parents have passed on their deepest of gratitude for the kindness and support they have received from Temple members – especially the committee that has been on the front line in this effort.

 Members of the committee that has driving Temple’s initiative have worked tirelessly for months on this effort and the family has been deeply touched by everyone’s warmth and welcoming.

 They think of our shul as their family and expressed thanks to the community, Rabbi Morais and to everyone at Temple who helped in the special event.

 The Baby-Quilt-to-Israel Project

 October 2016 Update – about 1100 (ELEVEN HUNDRED) baby quilts have been made and taken to Israel, and delivered to families, agencies, daycare centres, hospital nurseries.
 Twenty-six preemie quilts went to CHEO during the 1st week of October.

 Look who is on the front page of the latest Ottawa Jewish Bulletin!
 It’s Temple Israel’s Merle Haltrecht-Matte – volunteer extraordinaire.
 Mazel tov from all of us and thank you for being such an inspiration.